RGR57/autonomous-trading-prototype/README.md

 - This is a prototype.
 Do not use live funds until you complete full validation and compliance checks.
 - The system is tuned for "maximize profit" objective, but the RiskManager enforces conservative caps by default.
 - The mock LLM is deterministic and safe for testing.
 To use a real LLM, replace the mock in `llm_client.py` with your provider (example adapter provided).

-If you want:
-- I can push this to a GitHub repo (you must provide owner/repo).
-- I can generate a Dockerfile and CI config.